Become a Fan of Sirius Rocketry on Facebook!

 Bring out your Apollo-related rockets and fly them to celebrate the

-40th anniversary of Apollo 11 during the Saturn Showcase/Apollo Commemorative
+40th anniversary of Apollo 11 during the Saturn Showcase/Apollo

-of NARAM-51 in Johnstown
+Flying Weekend of NARAM-51

-related flight can be of any Saturn vehicle (I, IB, V), Apollo Spacecraft
+more!
+Your Apollo-Saturn related flight can be of any Saturn vehicle

-(LM, CM/SM), or Apollo test article (Such as the LES pad abort test
+(I, IB, V), Apollo Spacecraft (LM, CM/SM), or Apollo test article (Such

-flight or Apollo Little Joe II).
-Painted, unpainted, plastic model conversion,
+as the LES pad abort test flight or Apollo Little Joe II).
+Painted,

-low power, high power models are all welcome as we celebrate the equipment
+all welcome as we celebrate the equipment that helped get us to the

-that helped get us to the moon 40 years ago.
-Models must be flown between
+moon 40 years ago.
+Models must be flown between 2pm and 5pm on Sunday,

-2pm and 5pm on Sunday, and each flight receives one entry in the drawing.
+and each flight receives one entry in the drawing.
+The more models you

-The more models you fly the more chances you get!
-We are working on
+fly the more chances you get!
+We are working on adding even more prizes

-adding even more prizes to make this event a fun one for all!
+to make this event a fun one for all!

 back to top | go